Balancingrock/SwifterSockets/README.md

 # SwifterSockets
 A collection of socket utilities in pure Swift

-SwifterSockets is part of [Swiftfire](http://swiftfire.nl), the next generation personal webserver.
+SwifterSockets is part of [Swiftfire](http://swiftfire.nl), the server for websites build with Swift.

 # Features
 - Shields the Swift application from the complexity of the Unix socket calls.